-We're proud to be one of just a handful of theatres in the world offering dual projection systems: our twin 4K Laser Digital projectors sit alongside our 1570 Film system in the projection booth.
+We're proud to be one of just a handful of theatres in the world offering dual projection systems: our 1570 Film projector sits alongside our 4K Laser digital system in the projection booth.

 1570 refers to the dimensions of the film frame, which is 15 perforations (the small holes that run along the edge of each frame and allow the film to be pulled through the projector) in length by 70mm in height.